-During the COVID outbreak, India has been under a stringent lockdown where people's movements have been restricted to essential outings.
+During the COVID outbreak, India has been under a lockdown where people's movements have been restricted to essential outings and areas with high incidence of COVID-19 cases are sealed by the government.
+Settlements such as Dharavi, the largest slum in Asia, are now hotspots for COVID-19.
 In informal settlements, however, women are typically responsible for water collection and waste disposal, which requires them to frequently leave their homes, as very few dwellings have water connections.
 These communal points for water collection create additional high-risk transmission pathways, given personal protective equipment (PPE) are not available.
 In our observational work, we did not see evidence of the water being stored in clean containers, a risk for household transmission of COVID-19 poses to the elderly and vulnerable in households where multiple generations live together.
 Beyond that, leakages in pipes normally result in contamination of water sources; water buckets are not cleaned regularly; and standing in long queues for water collection in narrow lanes is not usually accompanied by physical distancing, all of which could lead to further transmission risks.